Journalist Recounts The Absurdity And Torture Of 544 Days In Iran's Evin Prison

 "I think everybody who goes and works in a country like Iran makes those calculations and thinks about that," he says.
 "You don't have to read a lot of history to know that journalists have been targeted there in the past."

-Still, Rezaian reasoned, if he was careful and "played very closely by the rules" — being transparent about the work he was doing and the people he was communicating with — he'd be safe.
+Still, Rezaian reasoned, if he was careful and "played very closely by the rules" — being transparent about the work he was doing and the people he was communicating with — he would be safe.

 That strategy worked for a time, and Rezaian eventually became the Washington Post's bureau chief in Tehran.
-But then, in July 2014, Rezaian, his wife Yegi and their friend exited an elevator to find several men waiting for them — one with a gun pointed at Rezaian.
+But then, in July 2014, Rezaian, his wife, Yegi, and their friend exited an elevator to find several men waiting for them — one with a gun pointed at Rezaian.

-Rezaian and Yegi were arrested, and he was accused of being a spy for the U.S. Yegi, who is Iranian, was released after two months, but Rezaian was held in Iran's notorious Evin Prison for a year and a half, including a period in solitary confinement.
+Rezaian and Yegi were arrested, and he was accused of being a spy for the United States.
+Yegi, who is Iranian, was released after two months, but Rezaian was held in Iran's notorious Evin Prison for a year and a half, including a period in solitary confinement.

 Rezaian suspects his imprisonment was related to the negotiations surrounding the Iran nuclear deal: "I think that the authorities that took us were ones that were actively trying to get in the way of the nuclear negotiations and a possible deal," he says.
 "Our arrest was one of many things that they did to try and disrupt those negotiations."

 A complex series of negotiations eventually resulted in Rezaian's release.
-He's now suing the Iranian government for taking him hostage and for psychologically torturing him.
+He is now suing the Iranian government for taking him hostage and for psychologically torturing him.

 Rezaian says that throughout his ordeal, he never considered giving up writing and reporting: "Quite the opposite.
 I've got more to say now.
 My concern was will I be able to say it?
 Will I have the opportunity to do it?
 And will I have the mental wherewithal to be able to put things down?"